At St Philip’s we follow the National Curriculum and link it together with key skills that we should know in each year and in each subject.

-Parents are kept informed about what their child is learning through the sending of termly curriculum overviews which highlight what is being taught and any suggested support that can be given.
+Parents are kept informed about what their child is learning through Parent meetings and regular updates on the school website which highlight what is being taught and any suggested support that can be given.

 Use the drop down menus below to view information about each area of our curriculum:

 We deliver English through Grammar and Punctuation lessons, reading lessons and writing lessons that link closely to topic work.

 We follow the Lancashire programme of study for Maths which focuses on specific outcomes for each year group.
 We make use of additional resources such as Numicon to support our teaching.

 - Mathematics programmes of study: KS1 & 2